 The establishment and operation of basic public infrastructure and related public services in nine informal urban settlements of Greater Cairo Region is improved.
 The competent ministry uses integrated and participatory development approaches, which are mainstreamed in the guidelines of urban development policies.

-- Capacity development activities have so far trained 110 government employees on geographic information system (GIS) applications, 45 decision-makers and urban planners on the Urban Nexus (resource-efficient and integrated cities) approach, while 90 civil society organisations have been trained in project planning.
+110 government employees (on geographic information system (GIS) applications), 45 urban planners on the Urban Nexus approach for resource-efficient and integrated cities and 90 civil-society organisations (on project planning).